 If you start HRT and it doesn’t work (although bear in mind you often need to stay on them for 2-3 months until you notice any differences and even so, some women react differently to others) or you don’t respond well to them, please go back to your doctor and try another type (there are pills, patches – my current HRT is a patch and pill combo – and gels).

 NHS Menopause Clinics Near St John’s Wood – Your GP needs to refer you

 I see Mr Vikram Talaulikar on the NHS and he is excellent.
-He also has a private clinic, The Menopause Clinic, located in Marylebone and many women in the group have been to see him there upon my recommendation.
+He also has a private clinic located in Marylebone and many women in the group have been to see him there upon my recommendation.
 His private clinic website has a lot of interesting information on it.

-Andrea McLean’s book Confessions of a Menopausal Woman helped me a lot as I first got diagnosed as peri-menopausal.
+Andrea McLean’s book Confessions of a Menopausal Woman was the first book I read on menopause and it helped me a lot at the time.

 This novel by Allison Pearson How Hard Can It Be? is both hilarious and sad.
 There were so many things I could relate to and I can highly recommend it.
 Despite being fiction, when I read it, it made me feel less lonely in my own brain fog.